nelishahapuni/swift-masterlist/README.md

 - using multiple resources to solve problems by breaking them down
 - 2 queues -> 2 counters (more resources)

-### Grand Central Dispatch vs Manual Thread Creation
+### Grand Central Dispatch
-Manually:
-- more control: start, delay, cancel, etc.
-- init Thread obj
-- responsibility: dealloc, resources access, mem leaks, etc.

-Grand Central Dispatch:
 - queue API - start tasks in FIFO order
 - decides which thread should exec task
 - chooses appropriate dispatch queue
 - app can put task in queue SYNC or ASYNC

+Manual Creation:
+- more control: start, delay, cancel, etc.
+- init Thread obj
+- responsibility: dealloc, resources access, mem leaks, etc.

 Order vs Manner of Exec
 - Order: decides if task will be picked up serially or concurrently